West Palm Beach Drug Paraphernalia Lawyer

 It can be difficult for law enforcement to prove that someone used or intended to use drug paraphernalia for an unlawful purpose.
 The prosecutor may test the paraphernalia for drug residue, or a specially trained officer may testify that the object is usually used to consume illegal drugs.
 If illegal drugs are found nearby, the proximity may be used to prove that the drug paraphernalia would be used.
 For example, having crack in a baggie on the kitchen counter and a crack pipe in the living room a few feet away could suggest that the crack pipe would have been used to smoke the crack.

 These cases often arise during searches conducted by local law enforcement.
 You are protected from illegal searches and seizures by the Fourth Amendment of the United States Constitution.
 The police must have probable cause to obtain a warrant to search your home or to search your car.
 If the search that yielded evidence of drug paraphernalia is illegal, the evidence obtained from that search may be suppressed.
 This suppression may allow you to seek dismissal of the charges.

 Consult a Knowledgeable West Palm Beach Drug Crimes Lawyer

-I am an experienced Palm Beach Gardens criminal defense lawyer.
+I am an experienced West Palm Beach criminal defense lawyer.
 I can evaluate the facts of your situation to determine the best defense strategy.
 Call my office at 561-533-1221, or contact me through my online form.
 I have an office located in Palm Bach Gardens near I-95 and PGA Boulevard, and I have another office located in West Palm Beach.
 For your convenience, I accept credit cards.